 - Add sugar and beat until light and fluffy.

-- Hand-squeeze small handfuls of topping together and crumble clumps evenly over cake batter, covering with a thick layer of topping.
+- Hand-squeeze small handfuls of topping together and crumble clumps evenly over the cake batter, covering with a thick layer of topping.

-- Bake 45 minutes to an hour or until the tester comes out clean and topping is deep golden brown and a little crisp.
+- Bake 45 minutes to an hour or until the tester comes out clean and the topping is deep golden brown and a little crisp.

 Tips + Notes